 Health - Food - Science - Community

-Regular intake of fruits and vegetables may help guard against the development of oral (mouth) cancer.
+High intake of fruits and vegetables may guard against the development renal cell (kidney) carcinoma.

-Generous consumption of fiber-rich foods, such as fruits, vegetables, and grains, may help guard against the development of colon cancer.
+Generous consumption of fruits and vegetables may help to curb the onset of lung cancer.